Georgia holds vote after ex-president Saakashvili's arrest

 Tbilisi (AFP) –

-Georgians were voting Saturday in closely watched municipal elections, a day after ex-president Mikheil Saakashvili's arrest on his return from exile deepened a protracted political crisis in the Caucasus nation.
+Georgians were voting Saturday in closely watched municipal elections, a day after ex-president and opposition leader Mikheil Saakashvili returned from exile and was arrested.

 The detention of Georgia's foremost opposition figure raised the stakes in the elections seen as a key test for the increasingly unpopular ruling party.

-The 53-year-old said Friday he had returned from Ukraine, where he heads a Ukrainian government agency steering reforms.
+Saakashvili, 53, the founder of Georgia's main opposition party, the United National Movement (UNM) and the country's president in 2003-2014, on Friday said he had returned from Ukraine, where he heads a Ukrainian government agency steering reforms.

 His jailing will almost certainly spark upheaval in the small ex-Soviet nation that has been plagued for years by political instability.